elanatframework/Code_behind/doc/controller_class_constructor_and_model_class_constructor.md

 The `CodeBehindConstructor` method is called when the page loads and checks if the button has been clicked.
 If the button is clicked, it calls the `btn_Button_Click` method, which reads the value of the text box and writes it to the page.
 The `IgnoreViewAndModel` property is set to true, which clears the contents of the View page and displays only the textbox string in the output.

 > Note: Considering that in the CodeBehind framework it is possible to configure the Controller in the Route and also to call a controller, the controller class must have a constructor without arguments.
-For this reason, we set the IFormCollection parameter in the constructor method equal to null.
+For this reason, we set the IFormCollection parameter in the constructor method equal to null; of course, we can also create a constructor class without arguments value (`public MyController()`).

 ### Define constructor method class by Attribute in View